peakshift/bitcoin-ux/payments/hide-sensitive-info.md

 ## Methods

-The hide balance feature can be achieved in the following ways:
+The hide balance feature can be achieved in the following ways

 ### Hide and reveal balance with the eye icon on screen